Founder and President

 After the family-owned business was sold, Follett desired to give back and decided to focus on works of mercy, serving the poor and life-affirming causes.
 Brian knew the pro-life community needed to bring their message to women in unexpected pregnancies through relevant and relatable means.
 Brian met with several state and national pro-life leaders.
 After hearing his ideas, they encouraged his endeavors.
 Brian launched Heroic Media/Majella Cares in 2004.
 Brian has continued to participate in various capacities with multiple life-affirming organizations to educate and cultivate others to do the same.

 In 2009, Follett married his wife Bernice and they have three children, Christian, Christiana, and Christopher.

 Vice President of Marketing, Innovation and Technology

 Brett has 25 years of marketing experience.
 He developed and launched marketing programs for a $6 billion global consumer telecommunications products manufacturer as well as for entrepreneurial-driven small companies and start-ups.
 He has over 10 years of internet marketing experience developed while building a six-figure instructional video website business from the ground up.
 He also co-developed several online marketing courses that are offered by a prominent cable TV program.

 While attending a Rachel’s Vineyard retreat he experienced profound healing and forgiveness for the role he played in the abortion of his own child during earlier years.
 Following the retreat he decided to dedicate himself full-time to the pro-life cause.

-Brett is the founder and publisher of Pro-Life Magazine and the Executive Director of Maria’s Choice, a crowdfunding website dedicated to raising money for pregnant women who have become abortion-minded because they are having trouble making ends meet financially.
+Brett is the founder and editor of Pro-Life Magazine.
 He graduated with a degree in Economics from Tulane University.
 He has an MBA from The Wharton School of the University of Pennsylvania, and an MA in International Studies from The Lauder Institute of the University of Pennsylvania.

 Brett and his wife Eri have been blessed with three amazing children, Kevin, Rachel, and Sean.